TingyaoLyu/SPYang1220.github.io/index.md

 title: Home
 ---

 Greetings!
 I'm Songpo Yang (杨松坡).
-I am a visiting Ph.D.
-Student at Columbia University, New York.
+I am a Ph.D. candidate in the Department of International Relations at Tsinghua University, and also a visiting PhD student in the Department of Political Science at Columbia University, New York City, 2022–2023.

-I enjoy playing computer games in my spare time, but you know, I rarely have spare time :) You can find me at [Zhihu], on Wechat official account <i>thisisdrustz</i>, a [featured news] and a [short profile] of me from UW iSchool.
+My research encompasses a range of topics including political leadership, political selection, China’s foreign policy and state–business relations.
+My work has been published on \textit{\textbf{International Affairs}}. (\href{https://academic.oup.com/ia/article-abstract/99/4/1383/7216720?redirectedFrom=fulltext}{Link})
 <br><br>
 <head>
     <link href="assets/css/drcustom.css" rel="stylesheet" type="text/css">
 </head>